SEO

 In traditional search, you rank at position 4 for a keyword.
 There’s a list of ten results.
 Users scroll.
 You get some impressions, some clicks.
 The whole system is visible and measurable through Google Search Console and your rank tracking data.

 In AI search, there’s no list of ten results.
 The model produces a synthesized answer.
 If you’re not in that answer, you’re not partially visible.
 You’re absent.
-Rank tracking platforms must evolve to provide AI search tracking or risk becoming a platform that’s missing a critical data layer.
-It’s a practical gap in most SEO dashboards right now.
+LLM tracking tools must close this gap — and most SEO platforms haven’t caught up yet.

 Google rank and AI citations don’t line up the way you’d expect